LuisKolb/node-log-listener/README.md

-# sideline-log-listener
+# node-log-listener
 -----------------------

-A simple Node.js server to listen for POST requests from [sideline](https://github.com/LuisKolb/sideline) and save them to a file for later analysis.
+A simple Node.js server to listen for POST requests and save them to a file.